Fiserv/Commerce-Hub/docs/Resources/Guides/Dynamic-Descriptor.md

 <!-- theme: danger -->
 >Any information entered in the dynamic descriptor fields will overwrite the master descriptor information on the merchant account, it is very important to use the fields correctly.

-A soft descriptor should be sent during the initial authorization and again during the Capture.
+A soft descriptor should be sent during the initial [authorization](?path=docs/Resources/API-Documents/Payments/Charges.md) and again during the [capture](?path=docs/Resources/API-Documents/Payments/Capture.md).
 The descriptor sent during the authorization appears on the online statement.
 The descriptor sent at capture is the final descriptor which appears for the settled transactions.

 <!--
 type: tab